Your data model is not an API

 Exposing sensitive data: Tools that build APIs directly from databases often expose all columns with a table using SELECT * FROM [table name].
 However, this can expose data that API consumers should never see, such as personally identifiable information (PII).
 It may also expose data that helps hackers compromise systems through a better understanding of the internal details of the API.

-Exposing implementation details: Our applications are designed and built on top of many decisions, constraints, and other internal details.
-Directly exposing our database pushes the results of these decisions directly to API consumers, without the benefit of the reasons why they exist.
+Exposing implementation details: Applications are designed and built on top of many decisions, constraints and other internal details.
+Directly exposing your database pushes the results of these decisions directly to your API consumers, without the benefit of the reasons why they exist.

 Your API design should hide implementation details